 If you wish, you can replace the lead wire and core cutter with the CM-4a core mold, and your own supply of soft lead.

-If you wish to make pellets larger than .458, then you will need the larger diameter -H type dies which fit the CSP-2 Mega Mite press, or the CHP-1 Hydro Press.
+If you wish to make pellets or slugs larger than .458, then you will need the larger diameter -H type dies which fit the CSP-2 Mega Mite press, or the CHP-1 Hydro Press.